Geniusammyr/Tower-Puzzle/README.md

 EX:
 2 3 2 1 2 3 2 1 4 3 3 2 4 2 1 2 2 3 4 1

-Would be the input for the example linked above, when formatted it would look like:
+Is the input for the example problem found in the link.

-2   3   2   1   2
-3		            2
-1		            4
-3		            3
-2		            4
-2		            1
-2   2   3   4   1

 Output:
 Output is a 5x5 grid of a possible solved puzzle solution.
 If multiple exist, they will all be printed, seperated by empty lines.
 If no solution exists, nothing will be outputed.